feichao93/trips-editor/readme.md

 **Pre-calculated mouse positions**

 There are three different types of mouse positions: **Raw positions** are from mouse event listener directly and records the coordinates relative to the web page. **Board positions** records the coordinates relative to the board, which are calculating by combining the transform stream and raw position stream and [inverting](https://github.com/d3/d3-zoom#transform_invert) the position by the transform. **Adjusted position** are board positions processed by the adjuster.
-(TODO 在Interaction Refinement中添加对adjuster的说明)

 We pre-calculate all types of mouse positions and pack them into the `mouse` object.
 For example, `mouse.rawDown$` is the stream that records the raw position of the mouse down event, and `mouse.down$` records the board position, and `mouse.adown$` records the adjusted board position.